 - Transfer to a serving dish and garnish with the green onion and lime wedges, if using.

-- Serve with extra crushed red chili pepper flakes for those who want some extra spice.
+- Serve with extra crushed red pepper flakes for those who want some extra spice.

 Nutritional information is an estimation only.